JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 ```
 thus, instead of moving the function body to lambda, we keep it in the function and build the state-machine there.
 However, we also keep the
 'lambda', so we store all spilled variables there and the label.
 This 'lambda' is called continuation, and it is, essentially, the state of
 the coroutine.
-So, unlike suspend lambdas, we split the state (and call it continuation) and the state-machine for suspending functions.
+Unlike suspend lambdas, we split the state (and call it continuation) and the state-machine for suspending functions.

 ### Start

 Nevertheless, there is another problem.
 To properly support the completion chain, we need to create the continuation and store the
 continuation parameter in the `completion` field.
-Also, we need to support resuming the coroutine, i.e., we need to get `label` and spilled
+We also need to support resuming the coroutine, i.e., we need to get `label` and spilled
 variables from the continuation.
 So, we need to distinguish these two cases: starting anew and continuing previously suspended execution.
 The easiest way to do this is to check for the type of continuation parameter.
 So, the function preamble will look like:
 ```kotlin